Joao-Luz/prompt-builder/readme.md

 ## Usage

 Create a `.json` file containing a template for your prompts.
 Prompts are made out of parts and their order is defined by the `schema`.
-Each part is formatted in Python's `f-string` format, with variables being sourced from dicts passed to the `PromptBuilder`'s `build` method.
-Here's a list of possible prompt parts and their corresponding dicts:
+Each part is formatted in Python's `f-string` format, with variables being sourced from `kwargs` passed to the `PromptBuilder`'s `build` method.
+Here's a list of possible prompt parts:

 - `examples`: used to pass examples for LLM In Context Learning.
-Information is passed via the `examples` parameter.
-This is a template for a single example, but multiple examples may be passed to the `build` method as a list of dicts.
+This is a template for a single example, but multiple examples may be passed to the `build` method as a list under the `examples` argument.
 Each example is succeeded by a line break;
 - `query`: used to pass a query to the LLM.
-Information is passed via the `query` parameter.
+Information is passed via the `query` argument.
 - Any other name except for `variants` and `schema`: the remainder of the prompt's parts.
-Information is passed via the `info` parameter.
+Information is passed via the `build`'s method kwargs.

 Variants may be defined under the `"variants"` object, but are optional.
 Each variant may redefine the prompt's schema and parts **for that variant only**.
 If a variant doesn't redefine a component, it'll use the prompt's respective default component.